acyclics/speech-to-speech-translator/README.md

 For lines 75, 239, and 244, (wav file) must be replaced with a path for the creation, deletion, and input of a wav file (e.g.).

 For lines 177, 183, and 62, (text file) must be replaced with a path for the creation, deletion, and input of a text file (e.g.).

+# Changing language
+By default, translate.cpp uses a Spanish language model and translates from Spanish to English.
+This can be changed by swapping the language model pocketsphinx uses and changing IBM's settings.

+To change language model, download the desired language model [here